-Figure 8: Panorama of ALMA at sunset.
-(Credit: ESO/B. Tafreshi (twanight.org)
+Figure 8: Nighttime panorama of ALMA (Credit: ESO/B. Tafreshi (twanight.org)

 - Probing the cold dust and molecular gas of nearby galaxies, allowing detailed studies of the interstellar medium in different galactic environments, the effect of the physical conditions on the local star formation history, and galactic structure.
 The resolution of ALMA will reveal the kinematics of obscured active galactic nuclei and quasars on spatial scales of 10-100 pc and will be able to test unification models of Seyfert galaxies. - Revealing the details of how stars form from the gravitational collapse of dense cores in molecular clouds.
 The angular resolution of ALMA will enable the accretion of cloud material onto an accretion disk to be imaged and will trace the formation and evolution of disks and jets in young protostellar systems.
-For older protostars and (pre-)main sequence stars, ALMA will show how (proto)planets sweep gaps in protoplanetary and debris disks.
+For older protostars as well pre-main sequence stars, ALMA will show how planets and proto-planets sweep gaps in protoplanetary and debris disks.
 (See Figure 10.) - Uncovering the chemical composition of the molecular gas surrounding young stars.
-For example, establishing the role of the freeze-out of gas-phase species onto grains and the re-release of these species back into the gas phase in the warm inner regions of circumstellar disks (see Figure 27).
-ALMA will have the large total bandwidth, high spectral resolution, and sensitivity needed to detect the myriad lines associated with the heavy, prebiotic molecules that may have been present in the young Solar System. - Imaging the formation of molecules and dust grains in the circumstellar shells and envelopes of evolved stars, novae, and supernovae.
-ALMA will resolve the crucial isotopic and chemical gradients within these circumstellar shells, which reflect the chronology of the invisible stellar nuclear processing and early seeding of the ISM. - Studying physics of the Sun; refine dynamical and chemical models of the atmospheres of planets in our own Solar System and provide unobscured images of cometary nuclei and hundreds of other Solar System objects. - Plus countless other science goals, including unforeseen discoveries which always occur when exploring new wavelength/sensitivity/resolution regimes.
+For example, establishing the role of the freeze-out of gas-phase species onto grains and the re-release of these species back into the gas phase in the warm inner regions of circumstellar disks.
+ALMA will have the large total bandwidth, high spectral resolution, and sensitivity needed to detect the myriad lines associated with the heavy, pre-biotic molecules that may have been present in the young Solar System. - Imaging the formation of molecules and dust grains in the circumstellar shells and envelopes of evolved stars, novae, and supernovae.
+ALMA will resolve the crucial isotopic and chemical gradients within these circumstellar shells, which reflect the chronology of the invisible stellar nuclear processing and early seeding of the ISM. - Studying the physics of the Sun; refine dynamical and chemical models of the atmospheres of planets in our own Solar System and provide unobscured images of cometary nuclei and hundreds of other Solar System objects. - Plus countless other science goals, including unforeseen discoveries which always occur when exploring new wavelength/sensitivity/resolution regimes.

-ALMA Cycle 4 Capabilities
+ALMA Cycle 5 Capabilities

-Several new capabilities are being offered in Cycle 4.
+Several new capabilities are being offered in Cycle 5.
 These include:

-- At least 40 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Receiver Bands 3, 4, 6, 7, 8, 9 & 10 (at wavelengths of about 3, 2.1, 1.3, 0.87, 0.74, 0.44 and 0.35 mm) - Baselines up to 12.6 km for Bands 3, 4, & 6; up to 6.8 km for Band 7; and up to 3.7 km for Bands 8, 9 & 10 (see the Proposer's Guide on the Science Portal for the array configuration schedule) - Single field interferometry at all receiver bands and mosaics at Bands 3 to 9 - Polarization capability at Bands 3, 6 and 7 in both continuum and spectral line mode - ACA stand-alone mode - Large programs requiring more than 50 hours of observations with either the 12-m Array or the ACA in stand-alone mode - Millimeter-wavelength VLBI at Bands 3 and 6 - Solar observations at Bands 3 and 6 - See the Proposer's Guide on the Science Portal for a full list of Cycle 4 capabilities
+- At least 43 antennas in the 12-m Array; plus ten 7 m and three 12 m antennas in the ACA - Complete spectral coverage at all frequency bands available from the ground from 84 to 950 GHz (3.6 cm to 300 μm), using receiver Bands 3 through 10 (see Figure 4) - Baselines up to 16 km for Bands 3 through 6; up to 8.5 km for Band 7; and up to 3.6 km for Bands 8, 9 & 10 (see the Proposer's Guide on the Science Portal for the array configuration schedule) - Single field interferometry at all receiver bands and mosaics at Bands 3 through 9 - Polarization capability at Bands 3 through 7 in both continuum and spectral line mode - Large programs requiring more than 50 hours of observations with the 12-m Array or more than 150 hours with the ACA in stand-alone mode - Millimeter-wavelength VLBI at Bands 3 and 6 - Solar observations at Bands 3 and 6 - See the Proposer's Guide on the Science Portal for a full list of Cycle 5 capabilities

-Receivers and Sensitivities in Cycle 4
+Receivers and Sensitivities in Cycle 5